prioritizr/prioritizr/docs/reference/eval_ferrier_importance.md

   `numeric`, `matrix`, `data.frame`,
   [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html),
   or [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html)
   object.
-The argument should be in the same format as the planning unit cost data in the argument to `x`.
+Note that `solution` must have the same format as the planning unit data in `x`.
 See the Solution format section for more information.

 ## Value